dvreeze/yaidom/README.rst

 ======

 Yaidom is a uniform XML query API, written in Scala.
 Equally important, yaidom provides several specific-purpose DOM-like tree implementations adhering to this XML query API.
-Moreover, other implementations can easily be added.
+What's more, other implementations can easily be added.

 Yaidom initially stood for yet another (Scala) immutable DOM-like API.
 Over time, the yaidom XML query API grew more important than any single DOM-like tree implementation, whether immutable or mutable.
 Currently, the name yaidom reflects the ease with which